daichungus/CatMatch/README.md

 Group A ENGR 1181.01 Autumn 2024 SDP game made in MATLAB.
 Version November 22 2024
 ## Setup
 1. You must first have MATLAB already installed.
-Currently not confirmed to work with Octave.
+Currently not confirmed to work with Octave
-2. Download all files to the same folder
+2. Download and ensure all files are in the same folder
-3. Open and/or run **map_generation.m**
+3. Open and/or run `**map_generation.m**`
 ## Story
 The evil white dogs have taken all the dabloons!
 You, the Black Cat, must fight the white dogs by beating each of them in a series of **memory matching games**.